-The Online Certificate in Orofacial Pain is a hybrid program (face-to-face and online classes) with a total of 8 courses (12.5 academic units), specifically designed for the practicing dental professional who wants to improve skills and gain expertise to deliver the best care for patients with complex conditions.
+The Certificate in Orofacial Pain is a hybrid online/on-campus program with a total of 9 courses (12 1/2 academic units), specifically designed for the practicing dentist who wants to improve skills and gain expertise.

 This program is consistent with the global vision of the University of Southern California, and looks for a worldwide presence.
-All students will need English language proficiency, but we will provide support for our Spanish speaking dental professionals.
+All students will need English language proficiency, but we will provide support for our Spanish-speaking students.
 This is achieved by providing lectures with the option of closed captioning in Spanish and live-webinars both in English and Spanish.

 Earn your Certificate in Orofacial Pain online.
 Learn more today.

 Graduates can find careers in the below fields: